citusdata/citus_docs/dist_tables/dml.rst

 In this example, we distributed both :code:`page_views` and :code:`daily_page_views` on the :code:`site_id` column.
 This ensures that data corresponding to a particular site will be :ref:`co-located <colocation>` on the same node.
 Keeping the two tables' rows together on each node minimizes network traffic between nodes and enables highly parallel execution.

-Once we created this new distributed table, we can then run :code:`INSERT INTO ...
+Once we create this new distributed table, we can then run :code:`INSERT INTO ...
 SELECT` to roll up raw page views into the aggregated table.
 In the following, we aggregate page views each day.
 Citus users often wait for a certain time period after the end of day to run a query like this, to accommodate late arriving data.

 .. code-block:: postgresql